soverenio/docs/docs/administration/managing-gateways.md

 ## Set up a gateway

-To set up a gateway immediately after creating it, follow the instructions on the slide-in popup.
-Don't close the page or click outside the popup not to lose it.
+To set up a gateway immediately after creating it, follow the instructions on the slide-in popup or refer to the [quick start](../../getting-started/quick-start/).

-If you lost the slide-in popup, refer to the [quick start](../../getting-started/quick-start/) to set up your gatetway.

 ## Rename a gateway